 - The question will appear on the screen.
 Students will see the question listed under Questions and Attendance.

-- To share your screen in Blackboard Collaborate Ultra, select Share Content from the Collaborate Panel.
+- To share your screen in Zoom, select Share Content from the Collaborate Panel.
 Select Share Application/Screen and select the window of your Top Hat screen.
 Note: Browsers differ in the way this feature works.
-Chrome is the recommended browser for Blackboard Collaborate Ultra.

 - As students answer the question, you can show the live responses by selecting the Responses button.